AI vendor evaluation - why support quality matters more than feature demos

 Start with problem definition, not vendor research.
 Document exactly what business problem you’re solving.
 What specifically breaks if this AI system fails?
 Who’s impacted?
 What’s the cost?
 This focuses evaluation on operational requirements instead of interesting features.

 Shortlist based on eliminating deal-breakers.
 Support SLAs you require.
 Technical capabilities that are non-negotiable.
 Budget constraints.
 Security compliance requirements.
 This usually cuts potential vendors from dozens to three or four worth detailed evaluation.
-The structured AI governance framework approach helps formalize these deal-breakers into scorable criteria.
+Gartner projects that by 2026, 80% of organizations will formalize AI policies addressing ethical, brand, and PII risks.
+This structured governance approach helps formalize deal-breakers into scorable criteria.

 Document your evaluation process.
 Not for compliance theater, but because you’ll do this again in 18 months when your needs change or vendor performance degrades.
 What questions revealed the most?
 Which evaluation criteria predicted actual experience?
 What would you change next time?

 An effective ai governance framework treats vendor evaluation as ongoing risk management, not a one-time procurement decision.
 You should reassess vendor performance quarterly.
 Are they meeting SLAs?
 Has support quality degraded?
 Are they delivering on roadmap commitments?
-This ongoing evaluation keeps you ready to switch vendors before you’re desperate.
+Only 11% of organizations have AI agents in production according to Deloitte.
+The rest are stuck in pilots or abandoned projects.
+Ongoing vendor evaluation keeps you ready to switch before you become another statistic.

 Stop optimizing for features and start optimizing for reliability.